On this page you can find my research and writings.

 Here is a draft paper called "Using the Classical Equation of Exchange and Cantillon Effects to Help Understand the Inequality Created by an Increasingly Active Central Bank Monetary Policy".
 The paper is also available on the Social Science Research Network (SSRN).
 I show how the Federal Reserve has become ever more active in financial markets and federal debt monetization and how this increasing interventionism exacerbates economic inequality.
 April 2023.
 A revision of this paper became an entry for the Elgar Encyclopedia of Financial Crises.
 December 2023.

 I edited my project relating to how Karl Marx studied the French liberals of the early-19th century while formulating his historical materialism theory at mid-century.
-The difference is that the French liberals wrote that the free man is the productive class and is exploited by the unproductive state.
+The difference is that the French liberals wrote that free man is the productive class and is exploited by the unproductive state.
 Marx's exploitation theory is that capitalists as a class exploit labor as a class.
 The working title of the paper is "Did Karl Marx Turn the Original Theory of Class Struggle?"
 January 2023.
+Subsequent reviewers of this paper in the discipline of the history of economic thought that I am missing the English classical political economists influence on Marx and they are right.
+But that would be a book and not a paper.

 This draft paper was included in the New Economic Papers series on the history and philosophy of economics.
 February 2023.

 We held our 6th North American cultural economics workshop on November 20, 2022 in Ft.
 Lauderdale, FL USA.
-This is our working list of sessions and papers and participants.
 The workshop is held in conjunction with the Southern Economic Association.
 We had 20 researchers sharing their cultural economics projects and a dinner together sponsored by the Association of Cultural Economics International after the day-long workshop.

-My paper for the workshop discusses research methods into the study of artist behavior, and, contains the preliminary results of our musician's survey during the covid era for our book Artists and Markets in Music which tests several propositions in cultural economics.
+My paper for the workshop discusses research methods into the study of artist behavior and contains the preliminary results of our musician's survey during the covid era for our book Artists and Markets in Music which tests several propositions in cultural economics.
+The research also examines how using official statistics misses the nature of artist self-employment.
 These are the presentation slides and this is the presentation.

 A colleague and I created a not-for-profit organization for a concert film preservation project, ReggaeSunsplashPreservationSociety.org.
 St. John's University has been helping us with this project by providing archive space and digitization equipment and services.
 We hosted a NYC Panel on July 1, 2020 which I moderated in order to formally thank the university for its help.
 We were going to host an event on campus until the lockdowns.
 The panel discusses creative destruction and innovation in the arts and includes DJ Kool Herc who was important in the development of Hip Hop.